Skip to content

 STORE

-The dough can be punched down four times and refrigerated for up to 36 hours before the yeast is exhausted (if you need to make the dough prior to making the pizza).
-Dough can be frozen as well, double-wrapped in plastic wrap, for up to four months, although I find that it is more convenient, and results in better crust, to par-bake the crust and freeze that, for up to 3 months.
+The dough can be punched down four times and refrigerated for up to 36 hours before the yeast is exhausted.
+Dough can be frozen as well, double-wrapped in plastic wrap, for up to four months, although I find that it is more convenient, and results in better crust, to par-bake the crust and freeze for up to 3 months.

 SEASON